Evil Exists. Therefore, so Does Eternity

 Back to the Party

 Let’s step briefly back to the party where you heard the statement about the guy being “nice and of a kind soul.”
 If a relativist made that statement, he would have to borrow from an objective moral law to identify “nice, or kind” (good vs. evil) to make sense of the statement.
-If he were a true, dogmatic relativist, there would be no nice guys, just guys who had their own truth that didn’t match your truth.
+If he were a true, dogmatic relativist, there would be no nice guys, just guys who had their own truth that didn’t match your truth or, “opinion guys.”

 In a relative system, no one’s truth could be labeled “wrong” or “evil”.
-So a relativist, stating that a person was “nice or kind” would make little sense since he would have to label others as evil to do so, and according to the relativist, he lacks the system to anchor his claims to.
+So a relativist, stating that a person was “nice or kind” would make little sense since he would have to label others as “evil” to do so, and according to the relativist, he lacks the system to anchor his claims to.
 To do this labeling of good and evil you again need that moral framework of objective morality, the very thing the relativist denies exists.
 If someone is “evil” then they’ve done something very wrong; “wrong” is only valid when objective.

 So evil exists as does good, only because there is an objective moral framework created outside of time and space to set the standard.
 Again, outside of time or rather, eternity.
 So I surmise that if evil exists, so does eternity.

 This is the end of Part 2 of 3 blogs making the case for an eternal existence.
 Our next blog will wrap all this up and end with an explanation of time itself.
 Time has been written about extensively and has fascinated philosophers for thousands of years.
 I’m just going to make a few points to hopefully encourage you to pursue more on these subjects.
 We’re all on our way, we just catch the flight at different times.